kodell80305/three-in-one-robot/README.md

 I'll extrude a platform that can be joined to the 240 tooth gear later

 ![image](https://github.com/user-attachments/assets/8bca2507-025c-4213-a905-7a51a1a512fd)

-So, I need to take care of mod3lling the following:
+So, I need to take care of modelling the following:

 * Extrude platform
 * Rotary pointer (m3 screw dropped through the gear)